 If you’re in the market for your first home, stop right now and think about this.
 Close your eyes if you must.

-What do you do when the dishwasher breaks?
+What will you do when the dishwasher breaks?

-What do you do when the water heater breaks?
+What will you do when the water heater breaks?

-What do you do when the garage door opener breaks?
+What will you do when the garage door opener breaks?

-What do you do when the A/C unit breaks?
+What will you do when the A/C unit breaks?
 In the middle of summer.
 (Or furnace in the middle of winter, if that’s more your style.)

 And that’s the shortlist of everything than can require instant and unexpected repairs in a home.